DanGiannone1/life_manager/design_document.md

 - `sortBy`: Field to sort by (priority, dueDate, createdAt)
 - `sortDirection`: Sort direction (asc, desc)
 - `type`: Filter by item type (task, goal)

+### GET /api/get-weekly-items
+Retrieves the list of items for the current week with optional filtering and sorting.

+Query Parameters:
+- `statuses`: Comma-separated list of status values to filter by
+- `sortBy`: Field to sort by (priority)
+- `sortDirection`: Sort direction (asc, desc)
+- `type`: Filter by item type (task, goal)
+- `startDate`: ISO date string for the start of the week
+- `endDate`: ISO date string for the end of the week

 ### GET /api/items/{id}
 Retrieves a single item by its ID.